mritunjaysharma394/vowpal-wiki/Download.md

+__This page is out of date, we are currently working on improving the distribution strategy for vw.
+Stay tuned.__

 All <a href="https://github.com/JohnLangford/vowpal_wabbit/tags">tagged versions</a> can be downloaded from github.
 We try to have zero bugs, so a <a href="https://github.com/JohnLangford/vowpal_wabbit">checkout from the master branch</a> is almost always sane and often preferred.
 Detailed instructions for installing on various operating systems can be found in the [README](https://github.com/JohnLangford/vowpal_wabbit/blob/master/README.md).

 ## Other options